 Embarcadero Plaza (formally Justin Herman)

-Embarcadero Plaza is the flagship location of the Street Artists program.
+Embarcadero Plaza is the flagship location of the Art Vendor program.
 Artists have been selling here as part of the program since 1972.
 With the iconic backdrop of the San Francisco Ferry Building and a steady stream of Farmer’s Market attendees and tourists through the plaza, this is a favored location for artists.

-Scattered throughout the Financial District, Tenderloin, and Union Square neighborhoods, Street Artist spaces activate areas such as Hallidie Plaza, and pop up on street corners to capitalize on are shoppers passing.
-Not all vendors in these areas are Street Artists, many have Peddlers Permits through the Police Department or other temporary selling permits.
+Scattered throughout the Financial District, Tenderloin, and Union Square neighborhoods, Art Vendor spaces activate areas such as Hallidie Plaza, and pop up on street corners to capitalize on are shoppers passing.
+Not all vendors in these areas are licensed by the Arts Commission, many have Peddlers Permits through the Police Department or other temporary selling permits.
 These locations are popular during the holiday season, when temporary locations become available from November through January.

 The Castro has only a few selling spaces which double during the holiday season.
 This area draws tourists as well as a local demographic.
 It is good during commute hours.